 I remember the first time I tried on a VR headset.
 I think it may have been at a Google event, but I’m not 100% certain on that.
 It was a while ago … Virtual reality was interesting, but clearly still at the demo stage.
 A few years later, I was testing VR headsets with controllers so I could interact with the system.
 I did a lot of virtual boxing, and some spray painting.
 The technology was progressing, and content was beginning to catch up to the potential.
 Today?
 The sky is the limit.
-Right now, you can buy an all-in-one VR headset like the Oculus Quest 2 that has no wires, its own integrated processor, 3D positional audio, and lenses with a resolution of 1832 x 1920 pixels per eye.
+Right now, you can buy an all-in-one VR headset like the Meta Quest 2 (previously Oculus) that has no wires, its own integrated processor, 3D positional audio, and lenses with a resolution of 1832 x 1920 pixels per eye.

 With the new reality of virtual reality—next generation hardware combined with a rapidly growing base of content developers—the things you can do with VR technology is practically unlimited.
 Here are some examples of what you can expect to be able to do with a VR headset.
 Some of it will be surprising if you’re still thinking of those early VR experiences.